-^{22.} Sk.hwr.: "and" instead of "he"; (Sk.hwr.)
-Sk.c.: "he" restored accompaniment.
-4Struggling with others is the definition of war, struggle 25 with oneself is the . . .
-26 of peace.
+^{10.} Sk.hwr.: "life" instead of "world"; (Sk.hwr.)
+Sk.c.: "world" restored accompaniment.
+4Struggling with others is the definition of war, struggle 25 with oneself is the \dots 26 of peace.
 It might seem in the beginning and in its outward appearance that it is cruel to have to struggle with oneself, especially when one is in the right.
 But the one who has reached 27 deeper into life, will find that the struggle with oneself is the most profitable in the end.